John Colet: Colet's convocation sermon (1512)

 The fourth evil arises because priests have become more servants of men than servants of God.
 According to Paul, priests are supposed to be an intermediary between men and God.
 As such, warfare should only be spiritual in nature and reflective of Jesus.
 In addition, they need to pray, read, and meditate regarding the Scriptures.
 They must deliver the word of God, give the sacraments of salvation, make sacrifices for people, and hold masses for people's souls.

 Colet then moves on to discuss the needed clergy reform.
 Paul orders that people must "be reformed into a new mind".
 People should turn to humility, sobriety, charity, and spiritual occupations.
 Reform must begin with the priests so that it can spread throughout the Church.
 Colet disagrees with the creation of new laws; instead he thinks that the old laws must simply be enforced.

 Colet believes several things are important: a good, pure, and holy life, approved morals, moderate knowledge of the Scriptures, knowledge of the Sacraments, the fear of God and love of the heavenly life.

 Finally, Colet urges people to "return to the God of love and peace; return to Christ, in whom is the true peace of the Spirit which passeth all understanding; return to the true priestly life".
 "Be ye reformed in the newness of your minds, that ye may know those things which are of God; and the peace of God shall be with you".

 Memorial

 There was a memorial to him in the south aisle at Old St Paul's Cathedral.

+A bronze statue of John Colet with two pupils, made by Hamo Thornycroft in 1902, has a prominent position near the entrance of St Paul's School, London.